THESIS / DISSERTATION

 In 2010, Tarundeep Bhatia, an MA student of journalism and mass communication from Panjab University, Chandigarh, did her Major Project Report with the topic ‘PR Strategies for Shiney Ahuja’, with Dale Bhagwagar as her guide.

-In 2011, Akash Date did his Bachelors in Business Administration from Narsee Monjee Institute of Management and Higher Studies (NMIMS)Mumbai.
-He completed his dissertation with ‘Public Relations’ as the topic and Dale Bhagwagar as his guide.
-Tracking the PR works of Dale Bhagwagar Media Group, Akash’s thesis, filled with case studies of Dale’s past and present clients, has been adjudged the ‘Best Presentation’ by his college, with Akash bagging 14 out of 15 marks for it.
+In 2011, Akash Date earned his Bachelor’s degree in Business Administration from Narsee Monjee Institute of Management Studies (NMIMS), Mumbai.
+He completed his dissertation on ‘Public Relations’ under the guidance of Dale Bhagwagar.
+Tracking the PR strategies of Dale Bhagwagar Media Group, Akash’s thesis—featuring case studies on Dale’s strategies for his past and present clients—was adjudged the ‘Best Presentation’ by his college, earning him 14 out of 15 marks.

-In 2011, Shaheen A. Sayed, a student of Student M.A.-PR, Department of Communication and Journalism, University of Mumbai, did her thesis on ‘Crisis Management and Image Makeovers’ with the help of Case Studies involving Dale Bhagwagar’s clients – Shilpa Shetty’s appearance on the UK reality show Big Brother, Ashmit Patel’s appearance on the Indian reality show Bigg Boss and the makeover of Vivek Oberoi.
+In 2011, Shaheen A. Sayed, an M.A.-PR student from the Department of Communication and Journalism, University of Mumbai, completed her thesis on ‘Case Studies on Bollywood PR: Crisis Management and Image Makeovers’.
+Her research featured case studies on Dale Bhagwagar’s clients, focusing on Shilpa Shetty’s appearance on the UK reality show ‘Celebrity Big Brother’, Ashmit Patel’s participation in the Indian reality show ‘Bigg Boss’, and the image makeover of Vivek Oberoi.

-In 2013, Shaina Mehra, a student of the Cardiff School of Journalism, Media & Cultural Studies, Cardiff University, Wales, United Kingdom, perused a degree in Master of Arts in International Public Relations and Global Crisis Management.
+In 2013, Shaina Mehra, a student of the Cardiff School of Journalism, Media & Cultural Studies, Cardiff University, Wales, United Kingdom, pursued a degree in Master of Arts in International Public Relations and Global Crisis Management.
 She conducted her dissertation on ‘Celebrity PR in India: A Case Study on Shilpa Shetty’s Racism Controversy in Celebrity Big Brother 5’ discussing media maneuvers by Dale Bhagwagar.

 In 2015, Shilpa Shankar Hegde from the Center for Management Studies (CMS), Jain University, Bangalore, interviewed Dale Bhagwagar for her thesis on the topic ‘Controversy Sells; Crisis Management Gels — Effectiveness of Negative PR Strategies’.

-In 2015, Shika Chordia, pursuing her master’s degree in Public Relations at University of the Arts London, interviewed Dale Bhagwagar for her dissertation on the topic ‘Image Building for Celebrity and Brand in India’.
+In 2015, Shika Chordia, pursuing her master’s degree in Public Relations at University of the Arts London, interviewed Dale Bhagwagar for her dissertation on the topic ‘Image Building for Celebrity Brands in India’.
 The university happens to be the largest in Europe to specialize in art, design, fashion and the performing arts.

 In 2015, Nain Dhole from Royal College of Arts, Commerce and Science, Thane, interviewed Dale Bhagwagar for her dissertation.
 Her topic was ‘PR in Movies’.